Nihar1402-iit/Nihar1402-iit.github.io/_pages/about.md

 -----
 I am currently a sophomore at one of the most prestigious technological institutes, **Indian Institute of Technology Gandhinagar**, majoring in Electrical Engineering.

 -	I am currently mastering my skills in  Machine Learning to solve real-life problems.
-I like CODING.
+I like Mathematics.
 - I am also exploring fields of Data Science, Digital Signal Processing and Hardware Implementation within Computer Architecture.
 -	Fun fact: I love delving into various domains of Computer Science, but I am too lazy to find a balance between them.
 <hr>

 Recent News:
 -----
-**27th May 2024** : I started my Internship at [Corover](https://corover.ai/) security solutions as an AI-ML developer.
-[Know more](https://aditya-me13.github.io/interns/).
+**27th May 2024** : I started my Internship at [Corover](https://corover.ai/)  as an AI-ML developer.
+[Know more](https://Nihar1402-iit.github.io/Interns/).

 **24th April 2024** : Our team successfully completed the Project on Image Processing Toolbox on FPGA.
-[Know more](https://aditya-me13.github.io/Projects/IPT).
+[Know more](https://Nihar1402-iit.github.io/Projects/IPT).

 **2nd April 2024** : I was awarded with **Prof. G. V. Rao Scholarship** for excellent academic performance and exemplary potential.